![]() |

 kit (# 2224) is for a Su-27 "Flanker B".

-Overall the kit is quite good.
-However, some areas may be improved in shape, and that wil be in this build done along with some conversion work and in addition using some commercial accessoires sets.
 The basic Trumpeter kit may be improved in these main areas: Regarding the shape of the model: -A1- Nose shape: this should be a little bit more massive, a bit longer an a bit more tilted down; you can use the Zactoman (website: ZACTO MODELS) nose as I did ; -A2- Canopy: unfortunately the hinged canopy and its windshield is not very well shaped; it is to flat and the curve in side-profile is not accurate; An very good solution to that is to order and use the Zactoman canopy set as I did ; -A3- Intakes: the kit intakes are too small in forward view and they are too bulged at the lower section in side profile ; you can use the Zactoman intakes but I decided not to use it and correct these intakes myself with some relatively easy work (see notes later on); Regarding detailing, improvement

 on a Trumpeter Flanker model is recommended on..: